buildspace/buildspace-projects/Terra_And_Web3/en/Section_0/Lesson_2_Whats_Terra.md

 * There are currently 15 stablecoins available
 * Anyone can propose to mint new stablecoins

 Here's what a swap page looks like.
-It's awesome when you don't have to do maths in your head to figure out much you're paying for has.
+It's awesome when you don't have to do maths in your head to figure out how much you're paying for gas.
 ![](https://hackmd.io/_uploads/H1_IyIAE9.png)